jokanishk24-cyber/11_Kanishk-Joshi_NCMT_Web_Technology/Assignment/Assignment.md

 ### 1. Define the term ”Sitemap” in the planning phase.
 **Answer:**
+**A sitemap is a visual or structured outline of all the pages of a website and their relationships.It hepls plan the website's structure and navigation before development begins.**

 ### 2. What is the purpose of the ”Launch” phase in web development?